ACMClassCourses/Compiler-Reference/grades/2019/overview.md

 **Checkpoints:** We will check the progress every three weeks, and some of them will be graded.

+About groups: We will make several groups.
+Different groups will have different requirements and deadlines.
 ## Calender
 ### Tutorials